accordproject/concerto/README.md

 namespace foo
 ```

 Every Concerto file starts with the name of a single namespace.
-All the definitions within a single file therefore belong to the same namespace.
+All the definitions within a single file, therefore, belong to the same namespace.
 The `ModelManager` will refuse to load two model files that have the same namespace.

 ## Imports